British Law Centre (at Warsaw University) Regulations 2021-2022

 – Lecture days and times

 In each “lecture week” there is one lecture per day (Monday-Friday) taking place at 18.30-20.00.
-Exceptionally, we may organise additional lectures/events at 16.45-18.15 on Fridays (e.g. if a visiting lecturer needs to catch a flight later the same evening), but we aim to avoid this if possible.
+Very exceptionally, we may organise additional lectures/events at 16.45-18.15 on Fridays (e.g. if a visiting lecturer needs to catch a flight later the same evening), but we aim to avoid this whenever possible.
 In the event that any changes are required to the lecture schedule (e.g. due to study-free days being announced by UW or the illness of a lecturer) participants will be given as much prior notice as possible.

 – Who will my lecturers be?